MohamedAboElnaser/Blog-apis/README.md

 ## API Documentation

-Once the application is running, visit `http://localhost:3000/api` to access the interactive Swagger documentation.
+Once the application is running, you can access the API documentation in multiple ways:

+### Interactive Documentation (Local)
+Visit `http://localhost:3000/api` to access the interactive Swagger documentation when running the application locally.
 Here you'll find detailed information about all endpoints, request/response schemas, and can even test the API directly from the browser!

+### Static Documentation (GitHub Pages)
+📚 **[View Static API Documentation](https://MohamedAboElnaser.github.io/blog-api/)** - Always up-to-date documentation deployed automatically with each release.

+> **Note**: The GitHub Pages documentation is static and doesn't allow testing endpoints directly.
+For interactive testing, use the local documentation or tools like Postman or Insomnia.

 [🔝 Back to Top](#table-of-contents)